1988–89 NHL season

 The 1988–89 NHL season was the 72nd season of the National Hockey League.
-The Calgary Flames won an all-Canadian Stanley Cup Finals against the Montreal Canadiens four games to two.
+Calgary Flames won an all-Canadian Stanley Cup Final against Montreal Canadiens four games to two.
 This remains the last time two Canadian teams faced each other for the Stanley Cup.

 Entry draft

 The 1988 NHL entry draft was held on June 11, at the Montreal Forum in Montreal, Quebec.
 Mike Modano was selected first overall by the Minnesota North Stars.

 Arena changes

 The Los Angeles Kings' home arena, The Forum, became the first NHL arena to sell its naming rights, becoming the Great Western Forum as part of a deal with Great Western Savings & Loan that the team announced on December 5, 1988.
 Although the St. Louis Blues' home arena was named the Checkerdome from 1977 to 1983, Ralston Purina owned both the Blues and their arena during that time.

 Regular season

 This year saw the start of Wayne Gretzky's tenure with the Los Angeles Kings, having been traded in the off-season after leading the Edmonton Oilers to the 1988 Stanley Cup.
 Coinciding with Gretzky's acquisition, the team also changed its uniforms and colours for 1988–89, scrapping the purple and gold associated with its co-tenant at the Great Western Forum, the NBA's Los Angeles Lakers, in favour of black and silver.
 Gretzky's presence signaled a dramatic on-ice turnaround for the Kings.
 Prior to his arrival via trade with the Edmonton Oilers on August 9, 1988, Los Angeles had the fourth-worst record in the NHL at 30 wins, 42 losses, and 8 ties.
 After Gretzky's first season with the Kings, however, they moved all the way up to fourth-best in the NHL, with a record of 42 wins, 31 losses, and 7 ties for 91 points.
 They also managed to defeat Gretzky's former team, the Oilers, in seven games in the Smythe Division semifinals before falling victim to a four-game sweep at the hands of the eventual Cup champion Flames in the division finals.

 Four years after Andy Van Hellemond became the first on-ice official to wear a helmet, the NHL also made helmets mandatory for its officials like it did with its players in 1979; like the ruling for players, any official that was not wearing a helmet before the ruling could also go helmetless if they so desired.